 - At the home screen, go to Tools>Notification Settings.

 - Provide the details needed for Server Settings – Username and Password for authentication.
-You also need to provide Email address of the sender, email-subject prefix and check box to enable SSL (if needed).
+You also need to provide the Email address of the sender, email-subject prefix, and check box to enable SSL (if needed).

 You can verify the email server configuration by clicking Send Test Mail option.

-This settings option allows you to either enable or disable logging of mailbox, public folders configuration and synchronization jobs.
+This settings option allows you to either enable or disable logging of migration/sync of mailboxes or public folders.

-Readers, here we have discussed the requirements of the migration in detail.
-In the next section, you will find how to perform actual migration of mailboxes and public folders from one office 365 tenant to another using Kernel Migrator for Exchange (in Part 2 of the migration guide).
+Here we have discussed the requirements of the migration in detail.
+In the next section, you will find how to perform the actual migration of mailboxes and public folders from one office 365 tenant to another using Kernel Migrator for Exchange (in Part 2 of the migration guide).